Set Up the SUSE Manager for Retail Environment using containerized proxy

 .

-These files contain the end result which will be used by PXE client when determining what to boot and with what parameters.
+These files contain the end result which will be used by PXE client when determining what to boot and with which parameters.